 Final Note

-Both tech writers, copywriters, and technical copywriters have their specific responsibilities.
-While it might seem that one job is easier than the other, they all play a vital role.
+Both tech writers, copywriters, and technical copywriters have specific responsibilities.
+While it might seem that one job is easier than the other, they all play vital roles.

 A copywriter will write an engaging tagline that catches people’s attention, possibly your customers’.
-A tech writer will help the engaged customer to understand how your product works.
-And a technical copywriter will do both to create an even deeper engagement.
+A tech writer will help the engaged customer understand how your product works.
+A technical copywriter will do both to create an even deeper engagement.

 If you’re a writer figuring out which job position is appropriate for you, it’s a good idea to take a writing course and find out if the responsibilities match your skills.
 Not only will you improve your skills, but you’ll also get a better picture of where your interests lie.